WittleWolfie/WW-Blueprint-Core/BlueprintCore/index.md

   .Build();
 ```

-Library methods, such as configurator methods, accept builders directly and call `Build()` internally to minimize boilerplate:
+Library methods, such as configurators, accept builders directly and call `Build()` internally to minimize boilerplate:

 ```C#
 BuffConfigurator.New(BuffName, BuffGuid)